 My thesis work dealt specifically with automated planning challenges in human-robot teaming.
 I have also worked on creating automated conversation systems, applying planning and reinforcement learning techniques to bridging symbolic and neural approaches; and on bridging HCI and AI techniques for human-agent collaboration.
-My current (and most recent) area of interest is in applying symbolic reasoning techniques to automated machine reading and complex question answering, which requires bridging NLP and AI techniques.

 If you find work that interests you on this site, or want to collaborate, please email me at krtalamad at us dot ibm dot com or use the contact page to get in touch with me.
 More information about my work and interests is on the left.